redis/redis-doc/docs/manual/optimization/benchmarks.md

 important to evaluate the functional and technical differences, and take them in account.

 + Redis is a server: all commands involve network or IPC round trips.
-It is meaningless to compare it to embedded data stores such as SQLite, Berkeley DB, Tokyo/Kyoto Cabinet, etc ... because the cost of most operations is primarily in network/protocol management.
+It is meaningless to compare it to embedded data stores, because the cost of most operations is primarily in network/protocol management.
 + Redis commands return an acknowledgment for all usual commands.
 Some other data stores do not.
 Comparing Redis to stores involving one-way queries is only mildly useful.
 + Naively iterating on synchronous Redis commands does not benchmark Redis itself, but rather measure your network (or IPC) latency and the client library intrinsic latency.
 To really test Redis, you need multiple connections (like redis-benchmark) and/or to use pipelining to aggregate several commands and/or multiple threads or processes.
 + Redis is an in-memory data store with some optional persistence options.
 If you plan to compare it to transactional servers (MySQL, PostgreSQL, etc ...), then you should consider activating AOF and decide on a suitable fsync policy.
 + Redis is, mostly, a single-threaded server from the POV of commands execution (actually modern versions of Redis use threads for different things).
 It is not designed to benefit from multiple CPU cores.
 People are supposed to launch several Redis instances to scale out on several cores if needed.
 It is not really fair to compare one single Redis instance to a multi-threaded data store.

-A common misconception is that redis-benchmark is designed to make Redis performances look stellar, the throughput achieved by redis-benchmark being somewhat artificial, and not achievable by a real application.
-This is actually not true.

 The `redis-benchmark` program is a quick and useful way to get some figures and evaluate the performance of a Redis instance on a given hardware.
 However,